 I love buying hiking guides for regions near my home and for the places I visit.
 The trail details have been invaluable in planning many of my hikes in unfamiliar areas of the country, and I always find amazing trails I would’ve otherwise missed.

-I’ve gotten most of my local hiking guides from Amazon.
+I’ve gotten most of my local hiking guides from REI.
 Local outfitters are great sources too.

 3. You Could Get Lost

 No matter how well a trail is marked you can get lost.
 It’s a common problem for hikers.

 If you’re hiking alone, you won’t have the insight of your fellow hiker to help you find the way.

 The following will help you avoid getting lost and can be a lifesaver: